CENG501-Projects/CENG501-Fall2024/ErturkKayman/Readme.md

 $x_{3d} = \frac{u - c_x}{f_x} \hat{z}, \quad y_{3d} = \frac{v - c_y}{f_y} \hat{z}$

 f_x and f_y represent the focal lengths in pixels along the axes and c_x and c_y are the possible displacement between the image center and the foot point.
-All those parameters are included in the camera intrinsic parameters which is called K. From the equation 2:
+All those parameters are included in the camera intrinsic parameters which is called K. From the Equation 2:

 $z = \frac{f_y \times y}{v - c_y}$